TehShrike/joshduff.com/content/2014-10-19-shadow-of-mordor.md

 Earning my way over many hours to be able to threaten a king's army was extremely satisfying.
 And judging from the success of the Day Z/Rust genre, plenty of other players share my compulsion.

-This is the game that Shadow of Mordor has stumbled into: moare than hitting things and collectables and exposition-by-cutscene, it gives you a world full of challenges that are not motivated by a written story.
+This is the game that Shadow of Mordor has stumbled into: more than hitting things and collectables and exposition-by-cutscene, it gives you a world full of challenges that are not motivated by a written story.

 As I play, Urak society constantly trains up new leaders to take me on.
 Many of them kill me.
 The writers didn't turn that grunt a mini-boss, I did when I by zigging when I should have zagged.
 Killing me gains him reputation and power, putting one more piece on a board full of opponents.